Johnson Community Hospital

 Johnson Hospital Outpatients Information

-You can self-refer to the minor injuries unit and referrals are also accepted from the ambulance service and out of hours service.
+You can self-refer to the minor injury unit and referrals are also accepted from the ambulance service and out of hours service.
 No appointment is necessary.

-Please note that the minor injuries unit will not treat patients with more serious medical conditions or major injuries.
+Please note that the minor injury unit will not treat patients with more serious medical conditions or major injuries.
 Patients should go to their local Accident & Emergency or dial 999.

 Open 7 days a week between 8am - 6pm.